Netlify-Deployment/tiak-portfoliosite-testfix/content/blog/2021-02-07-fever-dreams.md

 I create Illustrations using Procreate, and animations using Flipaclip.

-Below is a list of companies/artists that I have had the pleasure of creating illustration commissions for:
+Below is a list of companies/artists that I have had the pleasure of creating illustration commissions for.
+Rights of the illustrations belong to the commissioner:

 * TwoBig Steps Collective *Departures*, Poster Design and Visual Artist (2021)
 * Shay Kuebler / Radical System Art,  Logo Design (2021)